frandallfarmer/neohabitat/docs/getting_started.md

 - [Club Caribe disk A (a.k.a. side 3)](https://s3.amazonaws.com/ssalevan/neohabitat/club-caribe-a.d64)
 - [Club Caribe disk B (a.k.a.
 Imagery)](https://s3.amazonaws.com/ssalevan/neohabitat/club-caribe-b.d64)

+**NOTE:** Make a backup of QuantumLink.d64, as it gets modified with your account information and a link to the Club Caribe game disk.

 The **Club Caribe client software is identical to the Habitat software**, so please note this as we continue.

 Step 5 - Connect to QuantumLink Reloaded